Dental education throughout the world: Hong Kong

 To become a dentist in Hong Kong, one must complete the 6-year Bachelor of Dental Surgery (B.D.S.) course in The University of Hong Kong.
 Students learn basic health sciences, dental sciences under a problem-based learning curriculum.
 Besides, formal training and supervised practice are prescribed.
 It is accepted that only after 5 years of such training would the trainees achieve a superior level of professional competence.

 Graduates can enter general practice or pursue a specialist M.D.S. degree after gaining one to two years of working experience.

 Before the dental school was established in the University of Hong Kong (in 1980), most of the practicing dentists obtained their dental degree from the Philippines.

 India

-In India, dentistry is through the BDS (Bachelor of Dental Surgery) course, which includes 4 years of study and 1-year compulsory internship.
+In India, dentistry is through the BDS (Bachelor of Dental Surgery) degree, which includes 4 years of study and 1-year of compulsory internship.
 As of 2010, there were a total of 291 colleges (39 run by the government and 252 in the private sector) offering dental education.
 This amounts to an annual intake of 23,690 graduates.
 Dental education in India is regulated by the Dental Council of India.

 In most states, 15% of seats in state run Dental Colleges are filled through a national examination conducted by the CBSE (Central Board for Secondary Education).
 The remaining seats are filled up by the respective state's designated authority.
 Some autonomous universities conduct their own selection tests.
 Selection to privately run Dental Colleges vary and usually require payment of higher fees.